dannycab/phy481msu_f2018/index.md

 Classroom Etiquette: Please turn off all cell phones and pagers when entering any classroom.
-Private chatter during lecture is very distracting, but it is perfectly OK to interrupt the lecture by yelling "Question!"
+Private chatter during lecture is very distracting, but it is perfectly OK to interrupt the lecture by raising your hand and yelling "Question!"
 Questions in lecture are always good, and are strongly encouraged!

 #### Homework